lockbook/lockbook/docs/privacy.md

 When you sign up for our premium tiers, some information is sent to a payment processor, and we only store the ids that the payment processor replies with.

 We do not store emails, credit cards, addresses, or any personally identifiable information.

+We do not co-operate with state actors unless we are ordered by a court to do so.